 Establish A Support Network

 If you’re the only member of your family or circle of friends who’s switched to a plant-based diet, you may find eating out is problematic, and not everyone is accommodating or understanding of your new lifestyle.
 This lack of support can weigh heavily on you, making you feel very alone.
 You can overcome this by finding a network of supportive people, even if it’s an online community.

 By connecting with others, you can share your triumphs and struggles, swap recipes, learn new kitchen hacks, and pick up a few lifestyle tips.
 The support of like-minded people can go a long way to keeping you motivated and inspired.

 There are many Facebook groups following a whole food, plant-based diet.
 Better yet, encourage your friends and family to eat this way by serving them a delicious plalnt-based meal.

 A plant-based diet can get expensive, but it doesn’t have to be.
 See my article, “How to Save Money on a Plant-Based Diet.”
 If you shop at stores cashing in on the popularity of all things organic and vegan, it will make a considerable dent in your wallet.

-Not all the food you purchase has to be organic, and it doesn’t need to come from specialist stores or a farmer’s market either.
-Frozen vegetables, canned beans, canned tomatoes, and pasta should be relatively inexpensive at your local supermarket.
+Not all the food you purchase has to be organic, and it doesn’t need to come from specialist stores or a farmer’s market.
+Frozen vegetables, canned beans, tomatoes, and pasta should be relatively inexpensive at your local supermarket.
 It may not be the ideal touted by countless influencers, and that’s OK.
 It’s just as good for you!